M. Andrea Markus

 Profile

 Nanoscale materials increasingly find application in the diagnosis and/or therapy of a number of diseases.
-We are particularly interested in the question how certain nanoparticles help to track tumour cells or immune cells such as macrophages and how they can be exploited for the in vitro, in vivo and ex vivo visualization of cell-cell interactions, especially in the murine lung.
-Moreover, we investigate the localization of applied nanoparticles in the body, their interaction with the cells and their fate in the body over time, as well as the effect of nanoparticles on the production of reactive oxygen species.
-We do this by using a number of imaging techniques, including optical in vivo imaging, high resolution in vivo CT, optoacoustic imaging as well as high-resolution microscopy.
-The optimization of nanoparticles for multimodal imaging is a major goal which is achieved in collaborations with private companies and University based chemists.
+We are particularly interested in the question how nanoparticles can improve the accumulation and efficacy of tumor-targeted therapies.
+Moreover, we study how nanoparticles help to track tumor cells or immune cells such as macrophages and how they can be exploited for the in vitro, in vivo and ex vivo visualization of cell-cell interactions as well as interactions with the tumor microenvironment.

 Projects